NikolaosSamperis/NikolaosSamperis/README.md

 **MSc Bioinformatics | Molecular Biology | Machine Learning | Multi-omics Integration**

 Welcome to my GitHub profile!
-I am a bioinformatician with a strong academic foundation in molecular biology, complemented by interdisciplinary training in computational biology, statistics, and scalable data architecture.
+I am a graduate bioinformatician with a strong academic foundation in molecular biology, complemented by interdisciplinary training in computational biology, statistics, and scalable data architecture.
 My work bridges experimental and computational domains, with a focus on biomedical discovery and translational research.

 ---